 Sending stories to JIRA

-Go to the Changes list and either create a new story or edit the existing one.
+Go to the Change grid, switch to stories and either create a new story or edit the existing one.

-Scroll down to the "JIRA dev project" field.
+Scroll right on the grid to the "JIRA dev project" column.
 Select one of the created and enabled development projects.

 A new story will be created in JIRA based on your Elements story.
 If you select an Elements release for a story it will be carried over to JIRA upon sending it.
 Either a new JIRA fixVersion will be created from that release or the Elements release will be linked to an existing fixVersion if it has the same name.
 The release data is sent to JIRA once and is not updated when story is updated.